A Beginner’s Step-By-Step Guide to a (Nearly) Free Disney Vacation!

 Step 3: Parent 1 REFERS Parent 2 to the Chase Sapphire Preferred® Card.

-Step 4: Parent 1 earns the 60k point welcome offer.
+Step 4: Parent 1 earns the welcome offer.

 Step 5: Parent 1 earns the 10k referral bonus.

-Step 6: Parent 2 earns the 60k welcome offer.
+Step 6: Parent 2 earns the welcome welcome offer.

-(Or you can transfer your points to an airline partner like Southwest or United and book your flights through Southwest/United!)
+(Or you can transfer your points to an airline partner like Southwest or United and book your flights through Southwest/United!
+You can also transfer your points to airline partners like Southwest or United and book your flights directly through those airlines.
+This can sometimes require fewer points than booking through the travel portal.

 Alternative method: open airline specific credit cards for flights.
 Southwest is a great option!